 My favorite days are spent at sea.
 Sea days are perfect for a splash in the pools, spa treatments or to partake of Disney’s adults-only dining at Remy or Palo.
 DCL often offers special character parties for guests on at sea days.
 My kids like spending the extra time in the kids clubs participating in games or just chilling on their own.

-Plan to eat an early breakfast on disembarkation day.
+Breakfast is served early on disembarkation day.
 Your time of departure will depend on your evening dining time and your transportation at the port.
 You will be provided with detailed instructions for your family the day prior to disembarkation.
-If you have any additional questions about disembarking, Guest Services is available at all times.*page contains affiliate links
+If you have any additional questions about disembarking, Guest Services is available at all times.